 Once it is decided that CSR is to be used, the cycle slip reduction factor needs to be chosen.
 The available factors are 1/2, 1/4, and 1/16.
-In order to preserve the same loop characteristics, TI recommends that Equation 4 be satisfied:
+To preserve the same loop characteristics, TI recommends that Equation 4 be satisfied: